sgravrock/adventofcode/2022/pascal/README.md

 1. Copy the source files and your puzzle input file onto the old Mac.
 2. Use Textify to convert the files.
-3. Create a new THINK Pascal project and add the source file to it.
+3. Create a new THINK Pascal project and add the source files to it.
 4. Hit CMD-g.

+Days 8 and later need `fileutils.p` as well as the source file(s) in their directories.

 Most of the programs are not well-behaved Mac applications.
 If you build them and run them from the Finder, you won't have a chance to see the result.
 Run